Dependency

 Set the IMPORTED_LOCATION_<CONFIG> property of the imported target <lib-target-name> using generator expressions to provide the full path to the library file.
 The name should represent the base name of the library (without prefix or suffix).

-This command is intended for targets that have been previously declared using dependency(IMPORT).
+This command is intended for targets that have been previously declared using dependency(IMPORT), and is typically used in conjunction with dependency(EXPORT) to complete the definition of an imported target for external reuse.
 It allows specifying a different location for each build configuration type, or for all configurations if no configuration is specified.
-Also, this command is typically used in conjunction with dependency(EXPORT) to complete the definition of an imported target for external reuse.
+It fills in target properties that are used when generating the export script.
+Therefore, there is no benefit in calling it if the target is not intended to be exported.

 If CONFIGURATION is given, the property is only set for that configuration.
 Otherwise, the property is set for all configurations supported by the target.
 Configuration types must match one of the values listed in the target's IMPORTED_CONFIGURATIONS property.